codesnerd/HackerRank/README.md

 </p>

 ## 🧾 About the Project
-This repo contains my accepted and run-time optimized HackerRank solutions.
+This repository contains my accepted and run-time optimized HackerRank solutions.
 I keep updating the repo as I solve more problems.

 ### Built With
 * Programming solutions are done in C++ 14.